CMA CGM Benjamin Franklin: Cylinder

-The frame of the cylinder is cast and fitted with access covers for the routine cleaning of the scavenge ports on the cylinder liner, a unique characteristic of two-stroke engines.
-The cylinder liner is produced with alloyed cast iron and contains scavenge ports as well as drilled holes for lubrication.
+The frame of the cylinder is cast and equipped with access covers for the routine cleaning of the scavenge ports on the cylinder liner, which is a unique characteristic of two-stroke engines.
+The cylinder liner is made from alloyed cast iron and features scavenge ports along with drilled holes for lubrication.

 Scavenge air system

 Air intake takes directly from the engine room to the turbocharger fitted to the engines.
 From the turbocharger, air is sent to be cooled through a sea water cooler then stored in a scavenge air receiver.
 This air is then sent to the scavenge ports on the cylinder liners.

 Exhaust gas system

 Exhaust from the exhaust valves are sent to a receiver to equalize the different pressures produced from each cylinder.
 The exhaust gases are then sent through turbochargers.

 Environmental initiatives

 The CMA CGM Benjamin Franklin was designed to meet CMA CGM's goals of a sustainable policy that aims to reduce greenhouse gas emissions and the protection of biodiversity.
 CMA CGM was able to improve its Carbon dioxide emissions by 50% since 2005.